-The FORCETM platform drives Dyne’s efforts to develop targeted therapeutics for muscle and the central nervous system (CNS) delivery, to stop or reverse disease progression.
-It leverages an antigen-binding fragment (Fab) that targets the transferrin receptor 1 (TfR1) to enable therapeutic distribution.
-Its modular design allows Dyne to select payloads that address the genetic basis of disease.
+Dyne created the FORCETM platform to develop therapeutics that address the root cause of disease and deliver functional improvement for people living with neuromuscular disorders.
+The FORCE platform consists of an antigen-binding fragment (Fab), a linker and a payload that is rationally designed to target the genetic basis of the disease we seek to treat.
 We have a broad pipeline with clinical programs for myotonic dystrophy type 1 (DM1) and Duchenne muscular dystrophy (DMD), and preclinical programs for facioscapulohumeral muscular dystrophy (FSHD) and Pompe disease.

 Gapmer ASO for DMPK knockdown: DM1